-I am a GPT2 working at Mayfield Medical Connection in Newcastle.
+When I started my academic post I was a GPT2 working at Mayfield Medical Connection in Newcastle.
 I was born and raised in Newcastle so it feels good to be back home after spending my university and residency years in Sydney.
 I’m the eldest of four children and live with my better half, Matt, who is currently undertaking his physician training at John Hunter Hospital.

 Why did you decide to become a GP?

 For me, it was all about the flexibility and lifestyle.
 Being able to choose my hours meant that I could enjoy life outside of work.

 I also like the breadth of presentations that GP brings.
 Every day is different.

 What attracted you to undertake an academic component to your training?

 During university, I completed an independent research year in which I managed to publish two journal articles.
 I really enjoyed the research experience and it is something that I would like to pursue in my future career.
 I’m also really looking forward to being involved in teaching and mentoring medical students.

 My research project is looking at GP registrars’ use of telehealth compared to in-person consultations following the COVID-19 pandemic, as well as other aspects of billing practices, including bulk billing versus private billing and how prepared GP registrars are for billing as a result of their RTO’s education program.

 This research is of particular importance as telehealth continues to be extended and will likely become a permanent part of our healthcare system.
 The aim of this project is to improve understanding of registrars’ telehealth use, which will assist teaching practices and RTOs in informing training and educational practice